 In the situation address in comment, the comment is correct: the source address fields are not required.
 Despite that fact, the FILS HLP Container element is reused in other situations, in which the source address field is required.
 Instead of defining another (new) element, the existing is reused.

+The following exceprt from the draft highights an example where the Source MAC Address field of the element is used.

 Contet D1.4 P2461: